-Identifying your students as visual, auditory, reading/writing or kinesthetic learners, and aligning your overall curriculum with these learning styles, will prove to be beneficial for your entire classroom.
+Identifying your students as visual, auditory, reading/writing, kinesthetic, learners, and aligning your overall curriculum with these learning styles, will prove to be beneficial for your entire classroom.Keep in mind, sometimes you may find that it’s a combination of all three sensory modalities that may be the best option.
 Allowing students to access information in terms they are comfortable with will increase their academic confidence.

 By understanding what kind of learner you and/or your students are, you can now gain a better perspective on how to implement these learning styles into your lesson plans and study techniques.

 The term “learning styles” speaks to the understanding that every student learns differently.
 Technically, an individual’s learning style refers to the preferential way in which the student absorbs, processes, comprehends and retains information.
 For example, when learning how to build a clock, some students understand the process by following verbal instructions, while others have to physically manipulate the clock themselves.
 This notion of individualized learning styles has gained widespread recognition in education theory and classroom management strategy.
 Individual learning styles depend on cognitive, emotional and environmental factors, as well as one’s prior experience.
 In other words: everyone’s different.
 It is important for educators to understand the differences in their students’ learning styles, so that they can implement best practice strategies into their daily activities, curriculum and assessments.
 Many degree programs, specifically higher level ones like a doctorate of education, integrate different learning styles and educational obstacles directly into program curriculum.